 A drawer is set up in the studio where these components are collected together - a home for the bag as it is brought to life.

 Cut by hand

-Every single stitch is formed by hand using nothing more than an awl and a single long cord of beeswaxed linen thread with a saddler's needle attached at each end.
+It can take many days, sometimes over a week for the larger models, to carefully 'close' a bag.
+No sewing machines are used.
+Every single stitch is formed by hand using nothing more than an awl and a single cord of beeswaxed linen with a saddler's needle attached at each end.
 These two needles pass in opposite directions through the same hole, creating a pair of stitch lines which run back and forth, firmly bound together in a double helix.

-All items are personally guaranteed, for life.
+All items are personally guaranteed.